conduktor/conduktor-docs/docs/gateway/how-to/migration-guide-to-security-mode.md

 We have introduced a new environment variable, `GATEWAY_SECURITY_MODE`, to define where authentication takes place.

 As part of this, we are deprecating (although still supporting) `DELEGATED_XXX` inputs for `GATEWAY_SECURITY_PROTOCOL`.

-We are also changing the behaviour of `ACL_ENABLED`, rather than `false` this will be determined by the security mode.
-But can still be manually set by the user.
+We are also changing the default behaviour of `ACL_ENABLED`.
+Previously, when left unset this was always defaulted to be `false`.
+Going forward it will be determined by the security mode. rather than `false` this will be determined by the security mode.

 The valid inputs for `GATEWAY_SECURITY_MODE` are: `KAFKA_MANAGED` and `GATEWAY_MANAGED`.
 For more details see [documentation](../configuration/env-variables.md#connect-from-clients-to-gateway).